RhysMurage/Hackerrank-Challenges/README.md

 # Hackerrank-Challenges
-My solutions to the Python challenges on Hackerrank platfrom
+My solutions to the Python challenges on the Hackerrank platform